Tomcariello/Politi-Kaboom/readme.md

 			Add placeholder images for bomb dropper, background, buckets Add core physics
 			Add player controls to barrel (left/right)
+			Create object to drop bombs at a set interval at the top of the screen (trump).

 		To-Do:
-			Create object to drop bombs at a set interval at the top of the screen (trump).
+			Normalize the bomb spawning
 			Add collision detection to determine when a truth bomb is caught (Increment score on caught bomb)
 			Add collision detection to determine when a truth bomb is missed (hits the ground)